- Introduction

 These are wealthy individuals who seek to lend money on mortgages as a source of income.
 These people can either be full-time lenders or have an unrelated job and lend on private loans for additional income.
 These kinds of lenders generally are harder to find since they typically do not widely advertise.
 These lenders also have fewer costs and expenses than larger and more organized private lenders.

 This is a small group of lenders who have pooled money together in order to fund a mortgage.
-Each individual lender will own an explicitly stated portion of the mortgage once it is registered.
+Once registered, each individual lender will explicitly own a portion of the mortgage.
 This is common with individual private lenders who need additional funds to fully finance a large mortgage.
-Syndicated Mortgages have come under intense government scrutiny as of late due to investment scams from Fortress Financial and similar companies.
+Syndicated Mortgages have come under intense government scrutiny, as of late due to investment scams from Fortress Financial and similar companies.

 Mortgage Investment Corporations (MICs)